Trewaters/SifuTrewaters/practice/signIn_2023.md

 ~"Do the best you can until you know better.
 Then when you know better, do better."
 -- by Maya Angelou

+# Day, 2023-10-29 08:52:33

+Today it has been 6 months since I accepted a role as associate software engineer.
+Before starting this role, I thought I knew a lot already.
+Now that I am in the role it was apparent that what I knew was enough to get "Started"!?

+Building enterprise software has been eye opening.
+I work on a dev team that reports to daily scrum meetings.
+Completing 2-week sprints and being asked to do something new each time.
+This is a true growth period, and I am Loving every minute of it.
+Now it has shifted my code study from part-time to daytime.
+I no longer stress myself about coding on the weekends, in the early-mornings, or after work.
+I still follow topics in tech, but I am getting 8 hours of code a day (if I want it) so I am full each day.

+My current goal is to document what I have learned.
+Put together some type of knowledge base (blog) that helps assert my expertise.
+I am learning a ton but it is great to have a place to point people that don't know me.
+So, they can see what I have been doing and what I have learned.

+I also need to create a portfolio piece to show my peers and prospective employers.

+More about life later.
+Thanks for reading.

+~"Your work is going to fill a large part of your life, and the only way to be truly satisfied is to do what you believe is great work.
+And the only way to do great work is to love what you do.
+If you haven't found it yet, keep looking.
+Don't settle.
+As with all matters of the heart, you'll know when you find it."
+-- by Steve Jobs